Carnegie Mellon University

 *All students who matriculated into the ECE MS program up to and including Spring 2020, please see the program requirements here.

-Up to 12 units of undergraduate course work (300-level or higher) can qualify to be substituted toward the 133 units of core or elective requirements.
+Up to 12 units of undergraduate coursework (300 level or higher) can qualify to be substituted toward the 133 units of core or elective requirements.
 Qualifying coursework must be offered by the same department as either an approved core or elective course.

-Project option requirements
+Intensive Project Option requirements

-60 units(for the course option) or 48 units (for the project option) must be graduate coursework (600 level or above) within ECE (18-XXX).
+60 units (or 48 units for the intensive project option) must be graduate coursework (600-level or above) within ECE (18-XXX).

-EXCEPTIONS – The following ECE (18) courses may not be counted toward ECE Core Coursework.
-They may be counted toward CIT Electives or General Technical Electives:
+EXCEPTIONS—The following ECE (18) courses may not be counted toward ECE core coursework.
+They may be counted toward CIT electives or general technical electives:

 • 18-601, 18-602, 18-603, 18-605, 18-606, 18-700, 18-701, 18-702, 18-703